TheGovindRachapudi/AI-AGENT-PROJECT/README.md

 # AI Research Agent

-A user-friendly research assistant that leverages ChatGPT, DuckDuckGo, and Wikipedia to answer your questions, compare results, and save findings—all from a simple web interface.
+A user-friendly research assistant that leverages ChatGPT, Google, and Wikipedia to answer your questions, compare results, and save findings—all from a simple web interface.

 ## Features
 - Query ChatGPT, Google, and Wikipedia in parallel